defi-ventures/BlockX-chain/docs/basics/photon.md

 order: 4
 -->

-# Tokn
+# BlockX

-Learn about the Tokn, Tokn's staking token. {synopsis}
+Learn about the BlockX, BlockX's staking token. {synopsis}

 ## Introduction

 ::: tip
-The tokn's initial distribution and supply is still TBD and will be announced in the future.
+The bcx's initial distribution and supply is still TBD and will be announced in the future.
 :::

-The tokn is the staking token used in Tokn.
+The bcx is the staking token used in BlockX.

 ## Base Denomination

-Tokn uses [Atto](https://en.wikipedia.org/wiki/Atto-) Tokn as the base denomination to maintain parity with Ethereum.
+BlockX uses [Atto](https://en.wikipedia.org/wiki/Atto-) BlockX as the base denomination to maintain parity with Ethereum.

 ```
-1 tokn = 1×10⁻¹⁸ atokn
+1 bcx = 1×10⁻¹⁸ abcx
 ```

 This matches Ethereum denomination of: